 - firstly, by improving output per worker or hour worked through increased efficiency and technology improvements (what’s traditionally understood as productivity); and

 - secondly, as a by-product of the financial intermediation services it provides to the rest of economy productivity driven by external forces).
 For example, when there’s greater demand in the economy for borrowing money, banking clients may decide to take out bigger loans, so a finance sector worker may only have to exert the same amount of effort to make more profit.

-The headline productivity rate in the banking and fund management sectors is heavily driven by external forces such as the level of regulation, the interest rate set by the central bank, and the stage the economy is in within its cycle.
+The headline productivity rate in financial services is typically heavily driven by external forces such as the level of regulation, the interest rate set by the central bank, and the stage the economy is in within its cycle.
 For example, in a recession, profits will be significantly affected by an unwillingness of potential borrowers to do business.

 Therefore, it must be acknowledged that efforts by companies to make their operations as efficient as possible will not necessarily show in statistics if external forces are offsetting these efforts.

 While the external factors will influence the productivity in Jersey, there are also other drivers specific to the Island and similar jurisdictions.